flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/autobrake-gear.md

 It has 4 settings: OFF, LO, MED and MAX.

+MED mode sends progressive pressure to the brakes 2 s after the ground spoilers deploy in order to decelerate the aircraft at 3 m/s² (9.8 ft/s²) LO mode sends progressive pressure to the brakes 2 s after the ground spoilers deploy, in order to decelerate the aircraft at 2 m/s² (6.6 ft/s²).

 - MAX (takeoff):
     - If the flight crew aborts the takeoff, maximum pressure goes to the brakes when the ground spoilers are being deployed.
-- LO
-    - Usually selected for landing on a normal-length, dry and uncontaminated runway.
-    - Sends progressive pressure to the brakes 4 seconds after the ground spoilers deploy.
-Decelerates the aircraft at 1.7 meters/second^2^ (5.6 feet/second^2^ ).
+    - Can only be activated for takeoff and not while airborne.
 - MED
     - Usually selected for landing on a shorter, wet or contaminated runway.
     - Sends progressive pressure to the brakes 2 seconds after the ground spoilers deploy in order to decelerate the aircraft at 3 meters/second^2^ (9.8 feet/second^2^).
+- LO
+    - Usually selected for landing on a normal-length, dry and uncontaminated runway.
+    - Sends progressive pressure to the brakes 2 seconds after the ground spoilers deploy.
+Decelerates the aircraft at 2 meters/second^2^ (6.6 feet/second^2^ ).
 - Lights
     - Blue ON light indicates positive arming.
     - Green DECEL light indicates deceleration is 80% of the selected rate.